 Precursor substance permits—five-year review of rules, 12.7

-The Board of Pharmacy hereby proposes to amend Chapter 12, "Precursor Substances," Iowa Administrative Code.
+The Board of Pharmacy hereby amends Chapter 12, "Precursor Substances," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 124B.11(3).
+This rule making is adopted under the authority provided in Iowa Code section 124B.11(3).

 State or Federal Law Implemented